-ENEC has selected a site at a location in Western Region of the Abu Dhabi Emirate, at a location named Barakah for locating the first UAE nuclear facility (Nuclear Power Plants).
+ENEC has selected a site in the Western Region of the Abu Dhabi Emirate, at a location named Barakah, for the first UAE nuclear facility.
 Following ENEC submissions, subsequent review by FANR staff, and decision by the Board of Management, FANR issued a Site Selection Licence [Licence No. FANR/NF/2010/001] on 28 February 2010 and a Site Preparation Licence [Licence No. FANR/NF/2010/002A] on 8 July 2010.
-They provide authorisation to ENEC to conduct site investigation and preparation activities at the Barakah site, such as the installation of site infrastructure, and construction of parts of the facility not related to nuclear safety.
+These licences provide authorisation to ENEC to conduct site investigation and preparation activities at the Barakah site, such as the installation of site infrastructure, and construction of parts of the facility not related to nuclear safety.
+An amendment to the Site Preparation Licence [Licence No. FANR/NF/2010/002A Rev 1] was issued by FANR on 26 September 2012, to add the preparation of infrastructure to accommodate the potential inclusion of additional power plants on the Barakah site to the list of authorized activities.
+A second amendment to the Site Preparation Licence [Licence No. FANR/NF/2010/002A Rev 2] was issued by FANR on 26 November 2013, to add the construction of circulating water intake conduit and structure, and circulating water discharge conduits for Barakah Units 3 and 4, and seawater bypass pump house for possible future units to the list of authorized activities.

 FANR has also issued a Limited Construction Licence [Licence No. FANR/NF/2010/003] on 8 July 2010 which authorizes the manufacturing, assembly, and testing of certain components as specifically delineated in the licence, including reactor vessels, steam generators, and other primary reactor system components.
-An amendment to the limited construction licence [Licence No. FANR/NF/2010/003/Rev 1] was issued by FANR on 2 March 2011, to add man-machine interface systems and cooling water intake and discharge structures to the list of authorized activities.
-A second amendment to the limited construction licence [Licence No. FANR/NF/2010/003/Rev 2] was issued by FANR on 6 March 2012, to add Stage 1 Early Civil Works as an authorized activity, including subgrade verification and mapping, dental work, mudmat concrete placement, encasement pipe installation, and structural granular backfill.
-A third amendment to the limited construction licence [Licence No. FANR/NF/ 2010/003/Rev 3] was issued by FANR on 8 May 2012, to add Stage 2 Early Civil Works as an authorized activity, including preparation and placement of reinforcing steel, embedment's, embedded piping and plumbing, electrical conduits, electrical grounding, and stainless steel liner plate of sumps.
+An amendment to the Limited Construction Licence [Licence No. FANR/NF/2010/003/Rev 1] was issued by FANR on 2 March 2011, to add man-machine interface systems and cooling water intake and discharge structures to the list of authorized activities.
+A second amendment to the Limited Construction Licence [Licence No. FANR/NF/2010/003/Rev 2] was issued by FANR on 6 March 2012, to add for Barakah Units 1 and 2 Stage 1 Early Civil Works as an authorized activity, including subgrade verification and mapping, dental work, mudmat concrete placement, encasement pipe installation, and structural granular backfill.
+A third amendment to the Limited Construction Licence [Licence No. FANR/NF/ 2010/003/Rev 3] was issued by FANR on 8 May 2012, to add for Barakah Units 1 and 2 Stage 2 Early Civil Works as an authorized activity, including preparation and placement of reinforcing steel, embedments, embedded piping and plumbing, electrical conduits, electrical grounding, and stainless steel liner plate of sumps.
 In addition, the Physical Protection Plan for Construction Phase 1 has been approved by FANR.
+A fourth amendment to the Limited Construction Licence [Licence No. FANR/NF/ 2010/003/Rev 4] was issued by FANR on 28 November 2013, to add for Barakah Units 3 and 4 preparations for Construction of Concrete Structures as an authorized activity, including subgrade verification and mapping, dental work, mudmat concrete placement, water proofing and protection concrete placement, encasement pipe installation, and structural granular backfill.
+A fifth amendment to the Limited Construction Licence [Licence No. FANR/NF/ 2010/003/Rev 5] was issued by FANR on 28 January 2014, to add for Barakah Units 3 and 4 Stage 2 Early Civil Works as an authorized activity, including the following activities installation of formwork, and reinforcing steel, embedments, embedded drain piping and plumbing, electrical conduits, electrical grounding, stainless steel liner plate of sumps; in the Reactor Containment Building, Auxiliary Building, Turbine Generator Building, and Compound Building.